 Synology Cloud Station vs. Synology Drive: In my experience, these two are similar, and you can easily migrate the former to the latter.
 The change will not cause you to lose data, including the older data versions.
 That said, you still should pick one and stick with it as you can only use one at a time.
 Generally, use Drive only if you use the server for business purposes.

 Office, on the other hand, is the alternative to Google Docs.
 It allows for creating, editing, and sharing documents, spreadsheets, and slides between Drive users.

-The server’s interface was also much more responsive compared to that of the DS218+, which is itself responsive.
+The server's interface was also much more responsive than the DS218+, which is itself responsive.
 There was very little lag when I launched an application, including a heavy one, and it was snappy to move between different sections.
-Overall, the DS1618+’s interface was a pleasure to use.
+Overall, the DS1618+'s interface was a pleasure to use.

 The server also proved to be reliable.
-During my two weeks of intensive testing with lots of stressful anecdotal tests, including data migrations and RAID rebuilds, the server didn’t have any problem at all.
-Everything worked as intended.
-By the way, the server also had shorter RAID rebuild time compared to the DS218+.
+During my initial two weeks of intensive testing with lots of stressful anecdotal tests, including data migrations and RAID rebuilds, the server didn't have any problem at all.

 Not everyone needs the Synology DS1618+, but those having tried it will like want it.
 It's a spacious, reliable, and robust NAS server that will provide you with all the storage you need for a long time.
 Keep in mind that the server is not perfect.
 For example, I'd love to see the following:

 - Better 4K transcoding